hmans/miniplex/packages/miniplex/README.md

 Now the entity has two components: `position` and `velocity`.

-**Note:** Once added to the world, entities also automatically receive an internal `__miniplex` component.
+> **Note** Once added to the world, entities also automatically receive an internal `__miniplex` component.
 This component contains data that helps Miniplex track the entity's lifecycle, and optimize a lot of interactions with the world, and you can safely ignore it.

 ### Querying Entities